JSBmanD/docs/pages/deep-linked-ads/google-ads-overview.md

 Please follow Google Ads' documentation on how to [set up a Campaign](https://support.google.com/google-ads/answer/6324971?hl=en&ref_topic=3121941).

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Web Ads Routing to Your App"
+  "title": "Web Ads Routing to Your App",
-	If you are running any Web-based (non-UAC) Google Ads campaigns and want to leverage the full power of Branch's routing capabilities for **desktop/mobile web conversions AND deep linking into apps via Branch links**, please use [Branch's custom deep linking solution](/deep-linked-ads/google-ads-customization/).
+  "body": "If you are running any Web-based (non-UAC) Google Ads campaigns and want to leverage the full power of Branch's routing capabilities for **desktop/mobile web conversions AND deep linking into apps via Branch links**, please use [Branch's custom deep linking solution](/deep-linked-ads/google-ads-customization/)."
+}
+[/block]

 ## Data Mapping between Google Ads & Branch